ddsky/spoonacular-api-clients/perl/docs/DefaultApi.md

 my $api_instance = WWW::OpenAPIClient::DefaultApi->new(
 );

-my $id = 715538; # double | The id of the source recipe to which similar recipes should be found. my $number = 1; # double | The number of random recipes to be returned (between 1 and 100).
+my $id = 715538; # double | The id of the source recipe for which similar recipes should be found. my $number = 1; # double | The number of random recipes to be returned (between 1 and 100).

 eval {